LaunchCodeEducation/skills-back-end-java/studios/cheese-mvc-persistent/many-to-many/README.md

 ### Display the Add Menu Form

-In `MenuController` create a handler method named `add` that responds to `GET` requests, and which displays the `add.html` template.
-The handler should also pass in a new `Menu` object create by calling the default constructor.
-We'll use this to help render the form.
+In `MenuController`, create a handler method named `add` that responds to `GET` requests, and which displays the `add.html` template.
+The handler should also pass in a new `Menu` object created by calling that class' default constructor.
+We'll use this object to help render the form.

 Within `add.html`, create a form that has the `menu` object bound to it using `th:object`.
 Add a single form input to accept the name of the new menu, along with a `<span>` element that can display any validation errors.
 Be sure to use `th:for`, `th:field`, and `th:errors` in creating the label, input, and span elements.